Introducing Soda Cleanse: From Detection to Remediation

 3. Apply

-Approved fixes reach source through an audited writer — or stay in a staging table if your team isn't ready to grant write-access yet.
+Approved fixes write back to the source system.
+If a team isn't ready to write directly to source yet, approved fixes stay in a staging view until they are.
 Nothing changes in your data without a steward signing off, and every decision lands in the audit trail.

 Soda Cleanse closes the loop on data quality.
 Contracts define correct.
 Agents fix what isn't.
 Stewards govern the outcome.